User-Generated Content (UGC) A Part Of Your Social Media Strategy

 As per a consumer insight report, 1 in 4 individuals purchases after seeing a product in a user’s Instagram story.
 People look up to the experiences of the past users of the brand to determine whether or not they would want to introduce its products into their lifestyle; this helps generate a greater point of inspiration and engagement over branded content.

 UGC Creates Social Proof

 Social proof is a major aspect of social media.
 It is a mere factor that encourages content creation among common users.
-Whenever there is a new social media trend, we all have found users and often ourselves copying it and creating content around it.
+Whenever there is a new social media trend, we all have to find users and often copy it and create content around it.

 That’s exactly what user-generated content does.
 It instills social proof among your audiences.
 When your customer sees user-generated content in your social media marketing campaigns, they get impressed by how you have given a stage to your customers’ voices.
 It encourages them to create content for you, giving you more UGC to repurpose.

 Additionally, social media statistics hint that more users trust recommendations shared by brand consumers more than advertisements.
 User-generated content, with its authenticity and relatability, holds the power to influence the purchase decisions of your potential customers.

 Now that you know the importance of user-generated content on social media, let’s look at some strategies that can help you to create result-driven social media marketing campaigns.